CloudSnorkel/cdk-github-runners/API.md

 ### ContainerImageBuilder <a name="ContainerImageBuilder" id="@cloudsnorkel/cdk-github-runners.ContainerImageBuilder"></a>

-- *Implements:* <a href="#@cloudsnorkel/cdk-github-runners.IImageBuilder">IImageBuilder</a>, aws-cdk-lib.aws_ec2.IConnectable
+- *Implements:* <a href="#@cloudsnorkel/cdk-github-runners.IImageBuilder">IImageBuilder</a>

-An image builder that uses AWS Image Builder to build Docker images pre-baked with all the GitHub Actions runner requirements.
+An image builder that uses Image Builder to build Docker images pre-baked with all the GitHub Actions runner requirements.

 Builders can be used with runner providers.